Academic Achievement Award in Computer Science

 Awarded for the best essay, article, or research paper submitted by a junior or senior on a topic relevant to Black studies.
 This prize is in memory of Ella Smith Elbert, Class of 1888, Wellesley’s second Black graduate.

 The Erasmus Essay Prize in History

 Established by a member of the Class of 1920, the prize is awarded for the best piece of historical or political research presented by a senior.

 Awarded annually to a student in the German department who has demonstrated outstanding progress and shown sophisticated quality of mind in literary studies.

 The Fiske Prize in Biology

-Established in honor of Professor Virginia Fiske, who was a member of the biology department for many years, to recognize and encourage those outstanding students who have shown a genuine interest in biology and who will be continuing their study of science or teaching in biology.
+Given in honor of Dr. Virginia Fiske, who was a member of the biology department for many years.
+She was a pioneer in the field of pineal endocrine research and continued to work in the research lab for more than 10 years after her retirement.
+She felt that this prize should recognize and encourage those outstanding students who have show a genuine interest in biology and who will be continuing their study of science or teaching in biology.